-Special Note: If the formula is used in a "Calc" system drop-in together with recipients based on a "Hosted Recipient List" target group, then only profile fields which are defined in the hosted recipient list as mandatory are allowed as "standard merge field" expressions.
-Fields that are defined as optional must use the "optional merge field" expression instead.
-(See next sub-section.)
+Special Note for "Datasets" and "Hosted Recipient Lists": If the formula is used in the condition tree of a "Dataset" or "Hosted Recipient List" target group or in a Calc system drop-in together with recipients based on such a target group, then there are special rules for profile fields of type "Number" or "Text".
+If such a profile field is defined in the dataset or hosted recipient list as "optional" then this field can not be used in a "standard merge field" expression.
+Instead, use the "optional merge field" expression instead (see next section.)

-18.1.4 Optional Merge Field Expressions
+18.3.5 Optional Merge Field Expressions

-Restriction: Optional merge field expressions are only allowed if the formula is used in a "Calc" system drop-in of a job with the recipients type
+Restriction: Optional merge field expressions are only allowed if the formula is used in one of the following contexts:

-- Uploaded CSV text file, or - LISTSERV Maestro selects from a Database, or - Target Group (if the target group is based on either of the two above or on a Hosted Recipient List).
+- In the condition tree of a "Dataset" or "Hosted Recipient List" target group - In the derivation rule of a derived profile field of a dataset or hosted recipients list - In a Calc system drop-in of a job with the following recipient types: - "Uploaded CSV text file" - "LISTSERV Maestro selects from a Database" - "Target Group" (if the target group is based on either of the two above or on a "Dataset" or "Hosted Recipient List").

-If the system drop-in is used in a job with a different recipient type, the formula must not contain any merge field expressions (if it does, an error message will display during test delivery).
+If the system drop-in is used in a job with a different recipients type, the formula must not contain any merge field expressions.
+If it does, an error message will be displayed about this during test delivery.

-Type: Optional merge field expressions can be of the number or text type, depending on their context and content (see the explanation of Type Determination for details).
+Type: Optional merge field expressions can either be of type Number" or of type Text, depending on their context and content (see "Type Determination" below for details).

 Usage: Optional merge fields are fields that may be undefined (empty) for at least some recipients in the recipient list.
-Recipients with a blank field would not have the result of the calculation formula displayed in their content.
+If such a field would be used normally in a formula, it would not be possible to calculate the result of the formula for those recipients.
+Therefore, such "possibly undefined" fields must be included as "optional merge field" expressions, not as "standard merge field" expressions.
 An optional merge field expression is written in the following way:

 '''

-[&FIELD NAME; DEFAULT]
+[&FIELD_NAME; DEFAULT]

 '''

-The whole expression is enclosed in brackets "[" and "]".
-Between the brackets first type the name of the merge field being addressed, enclosed with "a" and ";".
-Next, type the default that will be used for all recipients where the merge field itself is undefined.
+The whole expression must be enclosed in brackets "[" and "]".
+Between the brackets the name of the merge field to be addressed appears first, enclosed with (&) and (;), then the default content that will be used for all recipients where the merge field itself is undefined.

-The default that is replaced by "DEFAULT" as shown above must be a constant number or a constant text literal.
+The default that replaces "DEFAULT" as given above must either be a constant number or a constant text literal.

 '''

 [&NAME; "no name"]

 [&NAME; ""]

 [&STATE; "n/a"]

-[&ACCOUNT BALANCE; 0]
+[&ACCOUNT_BALANCE; 0]

 '''

-(The second example defines an empty text as the default for &NAME;.)
+Note: The second example defines an empty text as the default for &NAME;.

 Type Determination: Whenever any such merge field appears in a formula, it will first be replaced with the field value for the current recipient, or if that value is undefined or empty, it will be replaced with the given default.
-Then the result of the formula is calculated for that recipient.
+Next, the result of the formula is calculated for that recipient.
 To be able to do this calculation, the expression's type is determined just like for "standard merge field" expressions.

 In addition, if the field's value is empty or undefined, the type will be determined by the type of the given default.
-Make sure that the type of the default matches the field's type or is at least convertible into that type (see Automatic Type-Conversion).
+Therefore, make sure that the type of the default matches the field's type or is at least convertible to that type.